ldpbuaa/ldpbuaa.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Dongping Liao is now a postdoc researcher at University of Macau.
 In 2024, he received his Ph.D. degree in computer science from the Faculty of Science and Technology, University of Macau, Taipa, China.
+Before that, he received B.S.
+(2016) and M.S.
+(2019) degrees in Space Astronautics from Beihang University, during which he dedicated on cooperative perception and planing of Unmanned Aerial Vehicle (UAVs) and Robots (Multi-agent System).
 His current research interests include distributed optimization, class imbalance learning and multi-modal models.